How much can I get in a mortgage?

 How much you can borrow is a complicated calculation with several factors .

-One is that you must satisfy requirements for total borrowing of a maximum of 5 times gross income.
+One is that you must satisfy the requirement for a total mortgage of a maximum of 5 times your gross income.

-Another requirement is that the banks cannot grant loans for the purchase of housing in excess of 85% of the value of the housing provided as security.
+Another requirement is that the banks cannot grant loans for the purchase of a home in excess of 85% of the value of the home provided as collateral.

-A third requirement is that you have liquidity that means you are able to service your debt even with an interest surcharge of 3%.
+A third requirement is that you have liquidity that enables you to service your debt even with an interest surcharge of 3%.

 The banks have often incorporated these requirements into a calculation model that varies from bank to bank.
 This takes account of salary income, possibly rental income or other income.
 Furthermore, it takes into account existing debts, new loans you apply for, the number of properties you own, how many people the household consists of, the number of cars you have and a good deal of other things.
 It is no secret that couples with and without children make a big difference in the banks’ calculation models.